Execut3/django-selenium-pdfmaker/README.md

 sudo apt -y install google-chrome-stable
 ```

-And to have latest `chromedriver` use management command below:
+And to have latest `chromedriver` A python management command is developed:

 ```bash
 ./manage.py pdfmaker_install_chromedriver